and the calm is deep where the quiet waters flow

 The room filled with the new scents of Jin Ling and Lan Jingyi, as well as sandalwood and thick, stormy air.
 So Lan Wangji and Jiang Cheng had put their differences aside and followed him down the mountain.

-“Maiden,” Wei Wuxian called to the girl.
-She answered him with a smile which he could not help but give back; her ideas about him may be entirely wrong, but those misconceptions seemed to come out of genuine care.
+“Young lady,” Wei Wuxian called the girl.
+She answered him with a smile which he wished he could give back; but although he cared deeply for his kind, he had never felt at ease to show it so unabashedly.
 “I would like a room for the night.”

-She bowed again apologetically.
+She bowed again in apology.
 “All of our rooms are taken, young master,” she replied.

 “Then is there another inn in this village, or somewhere else I might sleep?”